ismet55555/yojenkins/dev_docs/pypi.md

 separate site and repository only used for testing various things regarding packaging and deployment.
 Anything done on TestPYPI will have no effect on PYPI.

+If you have any question or issues, feel free to contact the project owner.
+If you have and suggestions or imporvements, feel free to submit a pull request.

 ## Bump the Package Version Number